arnegue/Audio-CPU-RGB/readme.md

 ![RGB-Equation](CPUTempEquation_Diagram/CPU_Equation.png)

 ## Audio to RGB
-As i told the main part of getting the audio was not my work, but i continued it.
+As I told the main part of getting the audio was not my work, but I continued it.
 But how do you convert a 16-row-spectrum to RGB-colors?
-Well fortunatelly these value-range is also from 0 to 255 like the colors.
+Well fortunately  these value-range is also from 0 to 255 like the colors.
 So I devided 16 rows to 3 parts for red, green and blue, calculated the average of each color.

 ## Used software